CMAS-LLILAS Benson Latin American Studies and Collections Research Fellowships

 4. A current Curriculum Vitae (CV) of no more than 10 pages.
 Please do not submit difficult to read documents.
 Please be sure to list forthcoming publications and describe their status (in progress, submitted, accepted, in press).

-5. Two letters of reference.
+5. One (1) letter of reference.
 Letters should speak to the promise and innovation of the proposed project, its relevance to work in the Benson Collection with Mexican American and/or U.S.-Mexico Borderlands materials in addition to the talents and qualifications of the applicant.
-Please send your referees a copy of your project description and remind them of the application deadline.
+Please send your referee a copy of your project description and remind them of the application deadline.
 Letters that speak to the CMAS-Benson Collection Short-Term Fellowship are weighted more heavily than those coming from a dossier service.
 We prefer that letters be submitted electronically and must come directly from the letter writer.

 Instructions for Submitting Applications